You Can’t Be Serious: Nicki Minaj Fans Are FURIOUS Megan Thee Stallion Is Doing A Song With Cardi B…SMH

 Why can’t we just let all these women be great?
 SMH.
 As you know by now, Cardi B and Megan Thee Stallion are about to drop a song together on Friday.
 This was a cause for most of the music fans across the internet to rejoice and prepare their knees for all of the twerking that will be going on when the song drops.
 Megan Thee Stallion has secured features with Beyonce, Nicki Minaj and now Cardi.
 This should be a glorious moment of rejoicing!

-Hold the phone.
-There’s one problem.
-As you also know, Nicki and Cardi B had a big fight a couple of years ago and their feud has only expanded since.
-Here’s what they said when it happened:
+“For a while now she’s been taking a lot of shots at me,” Cardi B said.
+“I spoke to her twice before, and we came to an understanding.
+But she kept it going.
+I was going to make millions off my Bruno Mars tour, and I sacrificed that to stay with my daughter,” Cardi went on.
+“I love my daughter.
+I’m a good-a$$ f***ing mom.”

+Nicki then went on her Beat’s 1 “Queen Radio” show to take a jab at Cardi and had this to say:

-Nicki: “You’re angry and you’re sad.
+“You’re angry and you’re sad.
 This is not funny…Get this woman some f***ing help.
 This woman’s at the highest point in her career and she’s throwing shoes?”

-Cardi: “For a while now she’s been taking a lot of shots at me,” Cardi B said.
-“I spoke to her twice before, and we came to an understanding.
-But she kept it going.”

-The feud has never really cooled off though they haven’t sent direct shots at one another since.
-Megan Thee Stallion is now in the middle of it, it seems.
-A few months ago she did a collaboration with Nicki Minaj, going on IG Live with her.
-Some of Nicki’s fans saw that as her picking a side, though Meg said no such thing.
+Fast forward to 2020, and it looks like the feud has never really cooled off, though they haven’t sent direct shots at one another in a while.

+Now, Megan Thee Stallion is in the middle of their longtime drama, it seems.
+Remember, last year, Meg did a collaboration with Nicki Minaj on their anthem “Hot Girl Summer.”
+Now that Meg is doing a song with Nicki’s sworn rival Cardi, some of the Barbz appear to be furious on Twitter.
+What do YOU think?
+Is Megan choosing sides?

 SMH.
 Relax and enjoy the song, please?
 Hit the flip and see the Barbz losing it as well as people telling them to chill.